 V. Revenue Diversion Enforcement Actions

-The following cases represent the notable major enforcement actions in U.S. airport history.
-Each case illustrates different forms of diversion, enforcement mechanisms, and remedies, and together they define the practical boundaries of the revenue diversion prohibition.
+The following cases represent the actions involving more than $1 million in questioned revenue (FAA enforcement records, 2000–2025)". in U.S. airport history.
+Each case illustrates different forms of diversion, enforcement mechanisms, and remedies, and together they define the as defined by FAA enforcement actions and court decisions (FAA, 2006–2025)". of the revenue diversion prohibition.

 A. City of Los Angeles — Los Angeles International Airport ($58.5 Million)